karatelabs/karate-todo/README.md

+# Overview

-> A 20 minute video intro to Karate that uses demos from this project can be viewed here: [API Testing With Karate](https://youtu.be/WT4gg7Jutzg).
+A 20 minute video intro to [Karate](https://www.karatelabs.io) that uses demos from this project can be viewed here: [API Testing With Karate](https://youtu.be/WT4gg7Jutzg).

 # Instructions